1946 Atlantic hurricane season: Tropical depression

 A tropical wave over the western Caribbean Sea developed into a tropical depression about 40 mi north of the Swan Islands on September 9.
-However, by the following day, historical weather maps no longer indicated a tropical depression.
+However, by the following day, historical weather maps no longer indicated its existence.
 It is uncertain whether the system dissipated or made landfall in Central America.

 Hurricane Four

 Early on September 12, the northern portion of a tropical wave spawned a tropical storm about 75 mi east Andros Island.
 The storm strengthened while moving northeastward into the northern Bahamas, striking Andros Island later that day with winds of 65 mph.
 Late on September 12, the cyclone strengthened into a hurricane before making landfall on South Abaco with winds of 75 mph.
 The hurricane intensified further after entering the open Atlantic, becoming on September 13.
 Shortly thereafter, it peaked with maximum sustained winds of 100 mph and a minimum barometric pressure of 975 mbar, both of which were observed during a reconnaissance aircraft flight.
 The storm accelerated and weakened due to cooler sea surface temperatures, falling to tropical storm status early on September 15.
 Shortly thereafter, the cyclone became extratropical about 170 mi south of Cape Sable Island.
 The extratropical remnants moved across Newfoundland and the northern Atlantic, until dissipating well north of the Azores on September 17.

 In the Bahamas, Hope Town observed sustained winds of 65 mph and stronger gusts, as well as a barometric pressure of 995 mbar.
 The Norwegian tanker Maril II sank after splitting in two, drowning sixteen people.
 However, because the Maril II was over 300 mi away from the storm at the time, the incident could not be directly attributed to the hurricane.
 Some areas of Nova Scotia experienced strong winds, with sustained winds up to 60 mph observed throughout the province and a gust of 71 mph recorded at Sable Island.
 Heavy rain was also reported, with 2.9 in measured in Halifax.
 High seas during the Royal Nova Scotia Yacht Squadron race "The Hood Cup" forced the yachts to return to port.
-When the radar image was taken, it was only the third time in history that a hurricane passed close enough to a radar site to reveal its structure.